Remarks on partition functions of topological string theory on generalized conifolds

 Topological string theory is a simplified version of string theory in which topological properties of the target space are captured by dynamics of strings \cite{Marino-book}.
 Some ten years ago, the method of ``topological vertex'' was introduced as a technique for calculating the ``amplitudes'' of topological string theory on toric (or, more precisely, local toric) Calabi-Yau 3-folds \cite{AKMV03}.
 This method enables one to describe the amplitudes in the language of purely combinatorial notions such as partitions and (skew) Schur functions.

-Local toric Calabi-Yau 3-folds are characterized by graphical data called ``web diagrams'' (which are dual to two-dimensional ``toric diagrams'').
+Toric Calabi-Yau 3-folds are characterized by graphical data called ``web diagrams'' (which are dual to two-dimensional ``toric diagrams'').
 The vertices of a web diagram represent copies of the simplest Calabi-Yau 3-fold $\CC^3$.
 These $\CC^3$'s are glued together to form the 3-fold $X$ in question.
 The web (or toric) diagram encodes the gluing data.

 The topological vertex is the amplitude $C_{\alpha\beta\gamma}$ of topological string theory on $\CC^3$ with boundary conditions imposed on string world sheets.
 The indices $\alpha,\beta,\gamma$ are integer partitions that specify the boundary conditions.
 These partitions are placed on the three edges emanating from the vertex.
-(Web diagrams are trivalent.)
 When the copies of $\CC^3$ are glued together, their vertex weights are multiplied along with edges weights, and summed over all possible configurations of the partitions on the internal edges.